fmilicchio/fmilicchio.github.io/courses.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Computer Graphics</h3>
+					<h3>Computer Graphics (Ms)</h3>
 				</header>
-				<p>Computer Graphics is a base class that will introduce all basic aspects of the field, from both technical and artistic point of views, with a hint on both videogames and the movie industry.
+				<p>Computer Graphics is a class held since 2022 that will introduce all basic aspects of the field, from both technical and artistic point of views, with a hint on both videogames and the movie industry.
 We will study the real GPU hardware architectures and modern APIs like OpenGL, Vulkan, and DirectX, along with the Unreal game engine.
 We will also cover topics like meshes, curves and surfaces, rendering, lighting and shadows.
 From the artistic perspective we will see the principles of a good animation, colors and perception.</p>
 				<ul class="actions">
 					<li><a href="{{site.baseurl}}/pages/graphics.html" class="button">Course Homepage</a></li>
 				</ul>